 California Water Rights

 This suspended, immersive sculpture spans three stories in an atrium above two diagonal stairways.
-Over 10,000 feet of ball chain are draped above and around the stairways, hung from a meandering river following the flow of movement and people in the space.
+Strands of ball chain are draped above and around the stairways, hung from a meandering river following the flow of movement and people in the space.

 Each of the 1,072 strands represent the largest permitted water users in California and ball represents 1 acre-foot of water, or just under 326,000 gallons.
 There are over 11,000 feet of ball chain in the sculpture conveying the immense amount of water allocated for use in California, much greater than that which is naturally available.
 The installation engages viewers with experiential knowledge about how we as a society choose to manage and commodify water, a shared and highly precious resource.